UxuginPython/rsb/src/prefixed.md

-# General Format
+# Prefixed Information

-RSB uses an XML-like tag system for internal organization.
-This system is designed for both extensibility and backwards compatibility.
-Unlike XML though, RSB is a binary file format.

-The most basic layout is "magic numbers - version - node list."
+The layout of an RSB file at its most basic level is "magic numbers - version - tag tree."
+The tag tree is discussed more thoroughly in the [next chapter](tree.md).

 ## Magic Numbers